 - Adaptational Jerkass: In the book, Michael pretends to have an affair just to make Astrid leave him because he is unhappy for being put down by her relatives.
 In the film, he does actually have an affair.

-- Adaptational Name Change: The Goh family dogs are changed from Astor, Vanderbilt and Trump to Astor, Vanderbilt and Rockefeller.
+- Adaptational Name Change: The name of one of the Goh family's three dogs is changed from Trump to Rockefeller.
 The book was written in 2012, after all.
 The Trump name is still mentioned, though, when Peik Lin says that her parents incredibly gaudy interior was inspired by Donald Trumps bathroom.

 - Adaptational Nice Guy: Much of the characters are lighter and softer than in the book.
-Peik Lin's family have a much healthier dynamic than in the book.
+Peik Lin's family has a much healthier dynamic than in the book.

 - Adapted Out:

-- Colin's sister and also Astrid's cousin, Sophie, who accompanies Rachel on Araminta's bachelorette party is not in the film.
+- Colin's sister and also Astrid's cousin, Sophie, who accompanies Rachel at Araminta's bachelorette party, is not in the film.

-- Most of Eleanor's bible study friends, which also include Bernard Tai's mother, Carol, are also not in the film.
+- Most of Eleanor's Bible study friends—including Bernard Tai's mother, Carol—are also not in the film.